shantanu-ai/MTL-TCNN3/README.md

 One needs to download the files and place them in /Dataset/Texture/kth folder.

 ## How to run
-To reproduce the experiments mentioned in the report, type the following
+To reproduce the experiments mentioned in the report, first download the dataset as described above and then, type the following
 command:

 <b>python3 main_texture_classifiery</b>